Just like the NICU, I hate that I can't help him while he struggles.

 While we are in the middle of this nightmare of aggression and autism..
-We currently on our second inpatient hospitalization and been here almost two months.
+We recently finished out second inpatient hospitalization we were admitted for three months.

-If i had to choose a positive in all this we were able to get a bed in to one of the 4 inpatient facilities in the U.S. that specialize for autism, developmental disables using a multidisiplanary approach so that these kids have a chance.
+If i had to choose a positive in all this we were able to get a bed in to one of the only four inpatient facilities in the U.S. that specialize for autism, developmental disables using a multidisciplinary approach.

 While here a friend wrote this in our local paper this article and shared her story on this journey.
 Certainly a lot of similarities to what we are going thru now.